Afiru21/Development/README.md

 The company wants you to include the following things:

--A profile of the company itself
+- A profile of the company itself

--profiles of existing trainee web developers
+- Profiles of existing trainee web developers

--job specifications and required qualifications
+- Job specifications and required qualifications

--an on-line application form
+- An on-line application form

--links to web development courses
+- Links to web development courses

 The target audience for the site is people who have completed training courses or qualifications related to web development and are now looking for a job as a web developer.